prisma/prisma1/README.md

 Use the endpoint from the previous step in your frontend (or backend) applications to connect to your GraphQL API.

+7 **Read more in the dedicated quickstarts for your favorite technology**

 [![](https://imgur.com/T5nakij.png)](https://www.prismagraphql.com/docs/quickstart/)

 ## Examples